 But that was just a formality, as destiny was clearly on the side of the Buffalo Bills.
 The defense picked off a Warren Moon pass that set up the winning field goal from Scott Christie to set the Bills on a course to the Superbowl and left the Houston Oilers on the wrong side of history.

-Now if you’re relatively new to the world of football, you may read that and think that maybe destiny will shine on the Bills again this year in their first trip back to the title game since 1993, but as Lee Corso would say, “NOT SO FAST”.
+Now if you’re relatively new to the world of football, you may read that and think that maybe destiny will shine on the Bills again this year, but as Lee Corso would say, “NOT SO FAST”.
 Because the Bills have also been on the wrong side of history in the playoffs before, and matter of fact, it was such a moment in NFL history that it earned a nickname..the Music City Miracle.

 Back in 1999, on a cold and snowy Saturday here in the Appalachian mountains, I took a ride with my brother to look for some carpeting for his house instead of just laying on the couch watching football all afternoon.
 At the carpet outlet, they had a television set up and were watching the wildcard match-up between the Buffalo Bills and the Tennessee Titans.
 The game was a low scoring affair, but I had a seat and focused on the game while my brother was doing his browsing and haggling with the salesman.
 When he was ready to leave, the game was half-way through the 3rd quarter.

 We got back home, and I turned on the game, and he decided to sit and watch the end of it with me since it was a close game.
 After just a few minutes, we watched the same Steve Christie kick what was thought to be the game-winner with just 18 seconds left to play, but this time, the Bills WERE NOT the Cinderella team.
 The Tennessee Titans were as you’ll see in the clip below.